Bill Devin

-Bill Devin (November 13, 1915 – November 24, 2000) was an American businessperson, automotive entrepreneur and racing driver.
+William Elbert Devin Junior (November 13, 1915 – November 24, 2000) was an American businessperson, automotive entrepreneur and racing driver.
 He is primarily known as the founder of Devin Enterprises, a company that built fiberglass body-kit conversions and complete automobiles.

 Early years

-William Elbert Devin Junior was born on November 13, 1915, in Rocky, Oklahoma, USA.
+Devin was born on November 13, 1915, in Rocky, Oklahoma, USA.
 Devin's father ran an auto repair shop and later a Chevrolet dealership, giving his son an early exposure to cars and their workings.
 The first "vehicle" often credited to Devin was a small open-top child's car built for his younger brother Gene out of an old metal sign and powered by a motor salvaged from a gasoline-powered washing machine.

 Devin became the only gas-welder in his town and kept busy working on oil rigs, farm equipment and cars.
 He also used his welding and fabricating skills to salvage several motorcycles.

 The family left Oklahoma during the third drought of the Dust Bowl years in 1939 and moved to California.
 Some time after arriving in California Devin went to work for the Douglas Aircraft Company.
 His first job was to build and maintain the jigs and fixtures used to manufacture the aircraft.
 Later he became a crew chief on the flight line for the Douglas A-20 Havoc light bomber.
 In this job he gained experience in electrical and hydraulic systems as well as aircraft engines and structures.

 After this Devin spent 31 months in the United States Navy.
 He worked as a machinist's mate until being assigned to an assault transport unit where he became a motor mechanic responsible for maintaining the landing craft.